ESalih-Dev/Connection-Analyser/README.md

  an email is sent to the provided email address with the log as an attachment informing the user of all the drops that have taken place since the script has been running.

+### Future work:

+Identify if ping packets are being dropped due to a broken internet connection or if the laptop/pc has lost wireless connection to the router.